-We got tired with all the ins and outs of keeping track of our cryptos - where they came from - when we bought them and where we are storing them!
+We got tired with all the ins and outs of keeping track of our cryptos - where they came from - when we bought them, and where we are storing them.
 So we decided to make our portfolio tracking app.
-Now whenever you make something there are some decisions to be made - you have to sacrifice detail for simplicity and make some hard calls on what is good for the user (so please tell us if you think we do it better).
+Now whenever you make something there are difficult decisions to be made - you have to sacrifice detail for simplicity and make some hard calls on what is good for the user (so please tell us if you think we do it better).

 Part 1- Create a Portfolio

 Step 1: After creating your CryptoCompare account (your email must be confirmed), you can go to the portfolio tab to get started after confirming your email

 Step 2: Click "Create your first cryptocurrency portfolio"